 The term "contract release" refers to the process whereby a student wishes to void their contract after the cancellation deadline has passed.
-Contract release request forms are available from and granted by the Department of Residential Life (111 Carkoski Commons or 507-389-1011).
-Palages will be granted for the following reasons:
+Contract release request are available on the Residential Life website and in the office, and are considered by the Department of Residential Life (111 Carkoski Commons or 507-389-1011).
+Releases will be granted for the following reasons: